Mikejo5000/vsts-docs-pr/docs/organizations/accounts/manage-azure-active-directory-groups-vsts.md

 [Azure Active Directory (Azure AD)](https://www.microsoft.com/server-cloud/products/azure-active-directory/), you can use the same identities with your VSTS organization.
-[Azure AD works with your VSTS organization](access-with-azure-ad.md) to control access and authenticate users through Azure Active Directory.
+[Azure AD works with your VSTS organization](access-with-azure-ad.md) to control access and authenticate users.

 When you organize directory members with
 [Azure AD groups](https://azure.microsoft.com/documentation/articles/active-directory-manage-groups),